 - Dent-resistant composite inner liner in cargo bed

 - Skid plates on PreRunner models

 The Tacoma interior gets a higher grade than other compact trucks, with a simple but effective layout, supportive seats and attention-to-detail build quality.
-The new rearview monitor system features a small camera in the tailgate handle and a 2.5-inch display mounted in the rearview mirror.
+The rearview monitor system features a small camera in the tailgate handle and a 2.5-inch display mounted in the rearview mirror.
 Ceiling-mounted speakers are included in all of the five sound systems offered throughout the lineup.
-Premium JBL audio, available only in the Double Cab, offers a six-CD changer, Bluetooth, seven speakers (including a subwoofer) and XM satellite radio.
+Premium JBL audio, available only in the Double Cab, offers a six-CD changer, Bluetooth, seven speakers (including a subwoofer) and XM Satellite Radio.
 Toyota doesn't offer leather seating in the Tacoma, but there is a sport fabric on the X-Runner that's also available on the Access Cab and Double Cab in four-wheel-drive or PreRunner configurations.

 - Tilt/telescoping steering wheel standard

 - All sound systems have an auxiliary jack for MP3 players

 - Power windows and locks standard on Access Cab, Double Cab

 - Leather-wrapped steering wheel standard on X-Runner

 - 159-horsepower, 2.7-liter four-cylinder engine with iron block/aluminum cylinder head, dual overhead camshafts and four valves per cylinder makes 180 pounds-feet of torque

 - 236-hp, 4.0-liter V-6 with aluminum block/cylinder heads, dual overhead camshafts and four valves per cylinder makes 266 pounds-feet of torque